KiranWells/c_vs_rust/README.md

 # C vs. Rust: Mandelbrot

-This repository is a comparison between C and Rust, using a mandelbrot generator.
-The main goal is to see how close Rust can come to the efficiency of a highly optimized (at least in some respects) C program using threads and SIMD intrinsics. ~~Because of this, the Rust version is implemented using unsafe code and raw pointers for the performance-critical portions.~~ The rust has been refactored to remove almost all unsafe code without significantly affecting performance (the only remaining unsafe is marking an unreachable branch, and has nothing to do with memory writes).
+This repository is a comparison between C and Rust, using a Mandelbrot fractal generator.
+The main goal is to see how close Rust can come to the efficiency of a highly optimized (at least in some respects) C program using threads and SIMD compiler intrinsics. ~~Because of this, the Rust version is implemented using unsafe code and raw pointers for the performance-critical portions.~~ The Rust code has been refactored to remove almost all unsafe code without significantly affecting performance (the only remaining unsafe is marking an unreachable branch, and has nothing to do with memory writes).

 ## Results

 In testing on my local machine, I was able to get the runtime of both implementations to be almost indistinguishable.
 The only noticeable performance difference is in the bitmap saving code, which makes up a very small portion of the run time.

-Sample execution time for default image rendered at 7680x4320 pixels:
+Sample execution time for default image rendered at 7680×4320 pixels:

 ```
 $ cargo run --release -- out.bmp -w 7680 -h 4320